rafalkaron/rafalkaron.github.io/content/_index.md

 ### Technology

-I believe that any content developer in the IT sector should be a tech geek.
+I believe that every content developer in the IT sector should be a tech geek.
 It is much easier to document things that you find interesting.
 I enjoy discussing and ranting about tech trends and modern business models with my fellow content developers.

 Here are some of the resources that enable me to stay up to date with the latest tech news: